 2. Identify a Niche

 The food truck industry is booming.
 For example, there are over 5k food trucks in the US alone (source).
 With that in mind, one thing is clear – nowadays, there’s almost always a food truck around the corner in large cities like LA, Denver, Dallas and New York (source).
-So if you want your food truck business to be profitable, you have to stand out from the crowd.
+So if you want your food truck business to make money, you have to stand out from the crowd.
 Although some people believe that offering just about anything to everyone can help you build a customer base.
 But specialization makes most stand out from the crowd in the foodservice market.
 You can only do that by identifying and tapping into a niche idea.

 Food Truck Niche Ideas